-The added fold at the top to create the valance used up some of the extra but I needed to hem it to take care of the rest of the excess.
+The added fold at the top to create the valance used up some of the extra fabric but I needed to hem it to take care of the rest of the excess.
 I wanted a bottom hem because it would create weight at the bottom and the shower curtain would hang nicely.

-You can see here how I measure – I loop the tape measure around my neck, measure the hem (mine was 11″), iron the fold and move to the next section.
+You can see here how I measure – with the tape measure looped around my neck, I measured the hem (mine was 11″), ironed the fold and moved to the next section.

-After the width has been measured and ironed, open the fold and then fold the pre-stitched bottom edge to the new fold you just created – see here in the image below?
-There, you got it!!
+After the width has been measured and ironed, open the fold and then fold the pre-stitched bottom edge to the new fold you just created.

 Be sure and pin the hem this time.
 The wide hem – mine was about 5 1/2″ – can be cumbersome and the pins will keep it together while you are stitching.

 I decided to add another row of stitching about 1 1/2″ away from the edge for added detail.
 This is optional!
 You can see the two rows of stitching below.

 I already had the shower curtain rings but I did replace the pole.
 The previous pole was the standard spring-tension shower curtain rod sold in the shower curtain department of the box stores.

 This bathroom is on the north side of our home and doesn’t get any sun until late in the day.
 It almost feels like I have an extra light on in the room!

 So there you have it!

-An easy DIY drop cloth shower curtain that brings the farm house feel to the bathroom!
+An easy shower curtain idea that brings the farm house feel to the bathroom!
 Can you believe it only took five straight seams?